Table of Contents

 Deliverables | The project should be delivered within time and budget | Well-documented and clear business requirements guide the project direction |

-Collaboration | Project Managers work closely with all the project team members to ensure the project goals are met within time | BA collaborates with the Tech or Non-Tech teams to ensure that project requirements are practical and clear |
+Collaboration | Works closely with all project team members to meet project goals on time | Collaborates with tech or non-tech teams to ensure requirements are practical and clear |

-Career Path | A project manager’s journey starts with roles like assistant project manager or project coordinator | A business analyst starts his journey by working as a junior business analyst |
+Career Path | Starts with roles like assistant project manager or project coordinator | Starts as a junior business analyst |

-Objective | Successful delivery of the project. | Ensuring that the project delivers the right value to the business. |
+Objective | Successful delivery of the project | Ensuring the project delivers the right value to the business |

 These are key differences between a project manager and a business analyst.
 We hope now you have a clear understanding of these roles.
 Still, we will provide you with a scenario where you can explore how these two important job roles work.